mathpl/sphinx-tabs-repo/README.md

 pipenv install
 pipenv run sphinx-build docs/ dist/
 ```
-Browse the content of both pages with you favorite httml server.
+Browse the content of both pages with you favorite http server.